Barranco District

-Barranco is a district of Lima, Peru.
+Barranco (/es/; lit. 'ravine') is a district of Lima, Peru.
 A seaside district of the city, it is considered a bohemian and artistic centre, being the home and working place of many of Peru's leading artists, musicians, designers and photographers.
 Its beaches are among the most popular within the worldwide surfing community, and a marina completed in 2008 provides state-of-the-art services for its yacht club.

-The Monumental Zone of Barranco (Zona Monumental de Barranco) is the designation under which most of the district is administered under a special regime that protects the monumental heritage located within.
-The area, alongside its monuments, are part of the Cultural heritage of Peru.
+The Monumental Zone of Barranco (Zona Monumental de Barranco) is the designation under which most of the district is administered under a special regime that protects the monumental heritage located in the district.
+The area, alongside its monuments, forms part of the cultural heritage of Peru.

 Etymology

-The name Barranco is Spanish for ravine.
+The name Barranco is Spanish for "ravine".
 Barranco has two ravines; one in the north where Armendariz Avenue is situated between Miraflores District and Barranco, and one near the central part, the Bajada de los Baños.

 History

 San José de Surco was founded on 26 October 1874, with the Hermitage of Barranco chosen as its capital.
 The hermitage's location is traditionally considered the origin of the district, with an 18th-century legend claiming that two Indian fishermen who had become lost at sea managed to find their way to the shore through a light cast by a cross located on the site.

 In the 19th century, it was a very fashionable beach resort for the local upper-class (also known as the aristocracy), alongside neighbouring Chorrillos.

+The district was officially renamed from "San José de Surco" to "Barranco" through Law Decree No. 19001 of October 19, 1971.

-During the 2010s and 2020s, many high rises and other projects began to be built in Barranco as a result of Urban renewal, replacing a number of the district's traditional buildings.
+During the 2010s and 2020s, many high rises and other projects began to be built in Barranco as a result of urban renewal, replacing a number of the district's traditional buildings.